andreain3d/Train-Scheduler/README.md

 # Train-Scheduler

-Web application for submitting and viewing train schedules
+Web application for submitting and viewing train schedules built with javascript and Google Firebase.
+Access the deployed version [here](https://andreain3d.github.io/Train-Scheduler/).

 ## Technologies Used
 * HTML 5